Your preference has been updated for this session. To permanently change your account setting, go to My Account

 anchor-icon Table of Contents dropdown-icon

-NAD+ is involved in many cellular processes including energy production, cellular repair, and optimizing overall cellular function.
-Since NAD+ levels drop with aging even with adequate niacin or niacinamide intake, restoring depleted NAD+ levels is emerging as part of an anti-aging as well as a cellular health-promoting strategy.1,2
+NAD+ is involved in many cellular processes, including energy production, cellular repair, and optimizing overall cellular function.
+Since NAD+ levels drop with aging, even with adequate niacin or niacinamide intake, restoring depleted NAD+ levels is emerging as part of an anti-aging as well as a cellular health-promoting strategy.

 NAD+ is a very important cellular molecule.
-One of the reasons cells start to lose proper functioning with aging is that NAD+ levels tend to decline the older we get.
-As a result, low levels of NAD+ may lead to:1,2,5
+One of the reasons cells start to lose proper functioning with aging is that NAD+ levels tend to decline as we get older.
+As a result, low levels of NAD+ may lead to:

 • A decline in metabolism, leading to weight gain and poor blood sugar control